Active Sampling for the Quickest Detection of Markov Networks: Special Cases and Illustrative Examples

-According to the theorem above, when the size of $A$ is sufficiently small such that most of the time the Chernoff rule starts the sampling process from set $B$, the Chernoff loses its first-order asymptotic optimality property, as shown in the counter example in Section~\ref{sec:counter}.
+According to the theorem above, when the size of $A$ is sufficiently small such that most of the time, the Chernoff rule starts the sampling process from set $B$, the Chernoff loses its first-order asymptotic optimality property, as shown in the counterexample in Section~\ref{sec:counter}.
 The settings discussed in this subsection highlight the advantages of the proposed selection rule by quantifying two main gains; the gain of selecting the best node at the beginning of the sampling process, and the gain obtained from freely navigating throughout the entire network by jumping over subgraphs in order to find the most informative nodes.
-Although these settings are special cases, the gains of the proposed rule for a general network is a combination of these two gains.
+Although these settings are special cases, the gain of the proposed rule for a general network is a combination of these two gains.